I'm having problems playing videos

 If you think we have the wrong location for you, you can change it at any time in your account.

 If you are having problems and can't find a solution on our help pages, please contact let us know.

-You can email us at email@example.com, tweet us @itvhub or call us on 0344 88 14150 (select option two).
+You can email us at email@example.com, tweet @itvhub or call us on 0344 88 14150 (select option two).
 Please ensure you provide us with as much information as possible, such as your device, the make or model, so we can help identify any issues you are having.
-We’re available Monday to Friday 9.00am-9.00pm, Saturday 10.00am - 8.00pm, and Sundays and bank holidays 10.00am - 7.00pm.
+We’re available Monday to Friday 9.00am-9.00pm, and Saturday 10.00am - 8.00pm

 What software do I need to view shows on the ITV Hub?

 How do I find out which browser version I have installed?